 More specifically, the admin was sizing up the pencil’s monetary worth and what it meant for the creature’s own greedful future.

 Definitely not convivial chaps on an afternoon stroll, this unlikely duo is not a pair of comrades who feast at the banquet tables together.
 They are just as likely to stab each other in the back as they are to bring doom to my life.
 Both of these beasts were dangerous; trained to quickly recognize any misconduct by a human.
 They examined my pencil with differing curiosities in their eyes.

 They knew the pencil’s graphite was of significant value.
 But if they were aware of its true origin and how I came to possess it, they would realize that it is priceless.
 Fortunately, I had a handful of various graphite pencils carefully hidden in my dwelling.

 Not to arouse suspicion, I slowly stepped backwards into the shadows, diverting my eyes to the oddments on display by devious street vendors lurking in the corridor.

-On my way back to my dwelling, I did find something of rare value to me.
+On the way back to my dwelling, I did find something of rare value.
 I reached down to quickly grab a scrap of torn and weathered cardboard.
-Missed by the Collector’s sweep of the corridor, cardboard seems to hold no worth to other inhabitants.
-But I snatched it up and tucked it under my shirt.
-Later, I drew the owl and the oaf on it.
+Missed by the Collector’s sweep of the corridor, cardboard seems to hold no real value to other inhabitants.
+But I snatched it up and tucked it under my shirt; then secretly drew the owl and the oaf on it.